Volumes and distributions for random unimodular complex and quaternion lattices: Lattice reduction in

 In the case of the Gaussian integers, the statistics of the corresponding shortest basis vectors are determined by appropriate integration over \eqref{50c} --- $t_{11}$ is the length of the shortest vector, $\left((t_{12}^{(r)})^2+(t_{12}^{(i)})^2+(1/t_{11})^2\right)^{1/2}$ is the length of the second shortest vector, while for the complex analogue of the cosine of the angle between $\bm{\alpha}$ and $\bm{\beta}$ we have

 so these variables should be held fixed when computing the corresponding PDF.
-Integrating \eqref{50c} over all variables gives a volume, $\mathrm{vol}\,\widehat{\Gamma}$ say, which occurs in the computation of the PDFs as the normalisation.
+Integrating \eqref{50c} over all variables gives the volume of the invariant measure (\ref{50a}) restricted to the domain (\ref{50b}) which occurs in the computation of the PDFs as the normalisation.
 Our first task is to compute this volume. \begin{proposition} Let the volume associated with \eqref{50c} be denoted $\mathrm{vol}\,\widehat{\Gamma}$.
 We have

 where $C$ denotes Catalan's constant as defined above \eqref{CO}. \end{proposition} \begin{proof} For notational convenience in \eqref{50c} we write $t_{11}=t,\,t_{12}^{(r)}=y_1,\,t_{12}^{(i)}=y_2$.
 Integrating over $y_1$ and $y_2$ gives